 7. Case.
 I use plastic box for testing.

-9. Epoxy glue for paste glass hemispehere to case.
+9. Epoxy glue for paste glass hemispehere to case or hot glue.

 Step 2: Wiring

 Here is simple circuit.
 You can connect Li - Ion battery to 5V, Wemos works.
 It's works!

 Also you must connect D0 pin with reset pin on Wemos, to awake Wemos during sleeping.